You’ve Got Spinal Curves

 Unknown Controlling Factor

 There appears to be some unknown controlling factor in scoliosis that causes a healthy spine to assume an unusual shape.
-Is there a genetic scoliosis1component?
+Is there a genetic component?
 An emotional factor?
 Is it the nervous system?
 If there is anything that all scoliosis researchers can agree on, it’s that few of them agree.4

 Bracing & Other Treatments